 Notes

-The cream stabilizer can be replaced with a mixture of icing sugar and cornstarch in a 1:1 ratio.
-In this case, you will mix 3 teaspoons icing sugar with 3 teaspoons of cornstarch.
-To use it, beat the cream shortly.
-Then, slowly start adding the stabilizer or substitute and mix until the cream has achieved the desired consistency.
+The cream stabilizer can be replaced with a 1:1 mixture of icing sugar and cornstarch.
+In this case, you will mix 3 teaspoons of icing sugar with 3 teaspoons of cornstarch.
+To use it, beat the cream briefly.
+Then, slowly add the stabilizer or substitute and mix until the cream has achieved the desired consistency.

 Sandra Tien says